Launch Offer - Use code LAUNCH10 for 10% off paid licenses through September 30, 2026

 Key takeaways

-• Record supplier, lot number, received date, expiration, and storage location.
+• Track supplier, manufacturer, lot number, received date, expiration, quantity, and storage.

-• Use lot history during investigations when growth or contamination changes.
+• Use lot history when reviewing media batches or investigating unexpected outcomes.

-This distinction matters because two lots of the same chemical can have different receipt dates, expiration dates, suppliers, storage conditions, or performance history.
+That distinction matters because two lots of the same material can have different supplier details, expiration dates, storage locations, quantities, or performance history.

 • Supplier and manufacturer